 2022 (barrel sample) 96p

 Tasted in April 2023.
 70% Merlot, 27% C. Franc and 3% Malbec.
 14.5% alcohol.
-Raspberries and crushed morello cherries, large quantities of everything.
-Licorice, black cherries, lush, strong backbone, fine acidity, vibrant and splendid structure.
+Raspberries and crushed morello cherries in large quantities.
+Licorice, black cherries, lush, strong backbone, fine acidity, vibrant, and splendid structure.
 Persistent finish.
 Superb effort.